gidoBOSSftw5731/CyPatScoreboardBot/README.md

 # CyberPatriot Discord bot
 A Discord bot for interaction with the CyberPatriot scoreboard.

-**To report security issues or otherwise privately contact the developers, please email cyberscores [at] glen3b.me.**
+**To report security issues or otherwise privately contact the developers, please email gido [at] gido.click.**

 Features include:
 - Team information in fancy embeds (standings, percentile ranking, etc)